RobertBouillon/cscodingguidelines/exceptions.md

 ## General Guidelines
 Exceptions are application errors and should not be used to communicate information during normal, expected operations.
 An exception means that **an unrecoverable condition has occurred**.
 As such, do not *throw* an exception unless an unrecoverable condition has occurred.

+When an exception is thrown, it has to perform a number of [expensive operations](https://mattwarren.org/2019/01/21/Stackwalking-in-the-.NET-Runtime/) designed to assist a developer in debugging and diagnosing a problem.
+If an exception is used to communicate information during a normal operation, then all of this work is an unnecessary and expensive performance hit that will silently impact your application's performance.

+When debugging, you should be able to **Break on Exception** and effectively debug any issues.
+If you're throwing exceptions that aren't *really* errors, you spend a lot of time continuing past exceptions that aren't *really* exceptions until you get to the exception you're trying to debug.
+This is the case with most Java applications, which is why most Java applications rely exclusively (or at least primarily) on trace logging.
+While it's possible to configure the IDE to only break on the error that meets a tight criteria for the issue being debugged, it's onerous and imperfect.

+If you want to be able to debug your application, don't throw unnecessary exceptions.

 ## Try / Catch
 - **AVOID** Exception handling in member functions.